A non-iterative domain decomposition time integrator for linear wave equations: Introduction

 For time-dependent problems, Schwarz waveform relaxation (SWR) methods extend this concept by integrating the PDE independently in each subdomain and exchanging interface data iteratively \cites{GanHN99,GanHN03,HalS09,GanKM21}.
 However, their iterative nature introduces a computational overhead that conflicts with the goal of reducing the computational cost of the time integration.

 We follow a non-iterative approach motivated by \cite{BluLR92} for parabolic problems which is based on an overlapping decomposition of the spatial domain.
 Coupling between the subdomains is established via artificial boundary conditions obtained from local extrapolation at the interfaces in each time step.
 The authors of \cite{BluLR92} show that this \textit{\ds} method is stable and exhibits optimal order of convergence if the overlap regions between the subdomains are sufficiently large.
 Related non-iterative methods are discussed in \cites{DawD92,DawD94}.
+Further work on time-integrators based on domain decomposition can be found under the names \textit{domain decomposition operator splitting} or \textit{regionally-additive schemes}; see for instance \cites{Vab08,VabZa13,EfeVa21} and \cites{HanEr17,EisHa18}, respectively.
+Most of these works focus on the parabolic case.
+Recently the authors of \cite{BucDjEi24} managed to extend such a method to stochastic evolution equations.

-Another non-iterative DD approach for hyperbolic problems is tent pitching \cites{DraGSW22,GopMS15,GopSW17} in which space-time domains are constructed incrementally with tent-shaped subdomains, adhering to causality constraints.
+Another non-iterative DD approach for hyperbolic problems is tent pitching \cites{DraGSW22,GopMS15,GopSW17,CiaGM24} in which space-time domains are constructed incrementally with (typically tent-shaped) subdomains, adhering to causality constraints.
 Yet, this can be complex for non-constant coefficients and lacks straightforward parallelization due to subdomain solution dependencies.
 A different approach relying on finite propagation speed and superposition principles was recently proposed in \cite{GalMa23}.
 Similar to our convergence analysis, the authors of \cite{GalMa23} show convergence against the \CN scheme and utilize exponential decay in space.
-However, their localized implicit time stepping method requires significant larger overlap regions than the scheme presented here.
+However, their localized implicit time stepping method requires significantly larger overlap regions than the scheme presented here.

 In this work, we adapt the \ds method from \cite{BluLR92} to the setting of the linear acoustic wave equation in first order formulation.
 In this method, which we call \textit{\ds} method hereafter, we divide the spatial domain into overlapping subdomains on which the \CN method is applied independently.
 We use a local variant of the \LF scheme for the prediction of boundary data on the subdomain interfaces.